asyncker/zeta-trigonometry/README.md

 ```

 Hypothesis:
 The zeros of the zeta cosine are successively greater than the zeros of the zeta sine.
 The question is, is this ever violated other than the first time?
-See how it's work on graphics:

 zsin(9.7859575487180984754087707349572202650536044454741) <br />
 zcos(13.313727465338546840370551848965717592371385169142) <br />